robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ???

 # Active Protection:
 These mechanisms explicitly satisfy security requirements that address the behavior, interaction and utilization of and among technology/machine, environment, human, and physical system elements.

 # Passive Protections:
 For example, developer training in secure coding provides for the construction of security mechanisms with a higher level of assurance.
-Simillarly, a fully patched and hardened java runtime environment provides a protection capability to the hosted java applications.
-A visual studio complier with the appropriate compiler flags is also a passive potection.
+Similarly, a fully patched and hardened java runtime environment provides a protection capability to the hosted java applications.
+A visual studio complier with the appropriate compiler flags is also a passive protection.

 ---